SmartTeleMax/MaSha/README.md

 ## MultiMaSha

 MaSha supports pages with multiple text blocks, including forum threads.
 In this case, for each text block own MaSha instance is created, and each text block has separate paragraph and text numeration.
-This behavior is implemented by _MultiMasha_, a constructor accepting two parameters:
+This behavior is implemented by _MultiMasha_, a constructor accepting three parameters:

 * 'elements' — an array of html-elements corresponding text blocks;
-* 'get_prefix' — function accepting html-element from the array and returning it's identifier to be used in URL.
-Return element's _id_ by default.
+* 'getPrefix' — function accepting html-element from the array and returning it's identifier to be used in URL.
+Return element's _id_ by default;
+* 'options' — options of MaSha object.

 Example of usage: